microsoft/playwright/docs/src/codegen.md

 <img width="1394" alt="login to Github screen" src="https://user-images.githubusercontent.com/13063165/220561688-04b2b984-4ba6-4446-8b0a-8058876e2a02.png" />

-Make sure you only use the `auth.json` locally as it contains sensative information.
+Make sure you only use the `auth.json` locally as it contains sensitive information.
 Add it to your `.gitignore` or delete it once you have finished generating your tests.

 #### Load authenticated state